ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/use.md

 mbed-tools build
 ```

-## List library dependencies of an application
+## List an application's library dependencies

 To list all library dependencies with their URL and Git reference: